 This article will introduce you to various ways to help your CAM Software get better results.
+It takes more than just choosing the best toolpath for any situation.
 Many CNC’ers assume that CAM does the best thing right out of the box, but knowing how to take full advantage of all the options there can make a tremendous difference.

 Introduction to CAM and Feeds and Speeds (aka You Can’t Trust CAM Feeds and Speeds!)

 The first thing to know is most every CAM package does a pretty poor job calculating feeds and speeds.
 Most CAM programs have some sort of simplified speeds and feeds calculator built right in, but most of them are painfully over simplified to the point where they don’t do much more than your 4 function calculator would let you punch in with the basic Wikipedia formulas.
 Unhappiness with the built in Feeds and Speeds of the package was one of the major Weaknesses cited by users in our CAM Strengths and Weaknesses report.